nikiimisal/Project__AWS-Serverless-Mini-Project/README.md

 <!-- ## 5.
 Create an ACM Certificate

 - Go to **AWS Certificate Manager (ACM)**.
-- Request a public certificate for your custom domain (e.g., `api.harishshetty.xyz`).
+- Request a public certificate for your custom domain (e.g., `api.nikiimisal.xyz`).
 - Complete domain validation as instructed.

 ---